-- Review the integrity

-of financial reporting,
+- Review the integrity of financial reporting, including accounting policies and judgements.

-including accounting

-policies and judgements

-made to present a true

-and fair view of Ampol's

-financial performance

-and position.

 - Review dividend recommendations.

-- Monitor the adequacy, integrity and effectiveness of financial risk management for material and any emerging financial risks and internal controls.
+- Review the Group's corporate reporting, risk management and internal control processes

+- Review and assess

+the adequacy of the

+Group's enterprise risk

+management policy

+and framework, and

+monitor management's

+performance against the

+framework as it relates to

+financial risk.

 - Review the findings, plans, independence and performance of the external auditors and Ampol's internal audit function, and approve the scope of their work.

-- Approve the appointment or removal of the Head of Internal Audit.
+- Approve any change to the Head of Internal Audit.